Bridgit Mendler

-Bridgit Claire Mendler (born December 18, 1992) is an American entrepreneur and former actress and singer-songwriter.
-She first became known as a child performer and continued acting into adulthood, which overlapped with a musical career in the 2010s.
-After enrolling at MIT and Harvard from 2017 to 2024, she co-founded a multi-million dollar satellite data startup.
+Bridgit Claire Mendler (born December 18, 1992) is an American entrepreneur and former actress, singer, and songwriter.
+She first became known as a child actress and continued acting into adulthood, which overlapped with a musical career in the 2010s.
+After enrolling at MIT and Harvard from 2017 to 2024, she co-founded Northwood Space, a satellite data startup.

 Mendler's early acting credits include the films Alice Upside Down (2007), The Clique (2008) and Labor Pains (2009).
-After signing with Disney Channel in 2009, she played Juliet van Heusen on Wizards of Waverly Place (2009–2012) and soon rose to fame for her lead role as Teddy Duncan on Good Luck Charlie (2010–2014); she also starred as Olivia White in the original film Lemonade Mouth (2011) for the network.
-After the conclusion of Good Luck Charlie, she appeared on the NBC sitcom Undateable (2015–2016), the ABC/CMT musical television series Nashville (2017), and the Netflix comedy series Merry Happy Whatever (2019).
+After signing with Disney Channel in 2009, she played Juliet van Heusen on Wizards of Waverly Place (2009–2012) and soon rose to fame for her lead role as Teddy Duncan on Good Luck Charlie (2010–2014); she also starred as Olivia White in the musical film Lemonade Mouth (2011) for the network.
+After leaving Disney, she appeared on the NBC sitcom Undateable (2015–2016), the ABC/CMT musical television series Nashville (2017), and the Netflix comedy series Merry Happy Whatever (2019).

-Mendler began her music career contributing to the soundtrack of Lemonade Mouth in 2011, which produced her first singles "Somebody" and "Determinate".
+Mendler began her music career contributing to the soundtrack of Lemonade Mouth in 2011, which produced her first singles "Somebody" and "Determinate", with each being certified gold and platinum respectively.
 Her debut studio album, Hello My Name Is...
 (2012), reached number 30 on the US Billboard 200 and entered five international charts.
-Its lead single, "Ready or Not", received platinum certifications in four territories and appeared on ten charts worldwide; "Hurricane" and "Top of the World" were also released.
+Its lead single, "Ready or Not", received platinum certifications in four territories and appeared on ten charts worldwide; "Hurricane" and "Top of the World" were also released, with the former being certified gold by the RIAA.
 She then independently released an extended play, Nemesis (2016), which earned critical praise and spawned the singles "Atlantis" and "Do You Miss Me at All".
 She has embarked on three tours: Live in Concert (2012), Summer Tour (2013–2014) and Nemesis Tour (2016–2017).

 From 2010 to 2012, Mendler was an ambassador for nonprofit First Book, which encourages reading, and Give with Target, to raise funds to reform schools in the United States.
 She was a student and researcher with the MIT Media Lab from 2017 to 2023.
 She is also registered as a PhD candidate with MIT's Center for Constructive Communications and Social Machines group.
 In 2024, she became the CEO and co-founder of the satellite data startup Northwood Space, and earned a JD from Harvard Law School.
-As of 2025, Northwood raised over $38 million.
+As of January 2026, Northwood Space has raised over $100 million.